 An online marketing certificate can prepare you for entry-level roles with above-average salaries.
-For example, the Bureau of Labor Statistics (BLS) estimates that advertising sales agents -- a popular position pursued by marketing certificate holders -- earned a median salary of $49,680 in 2017.
+For example, the Bureau of Labor Statistics (BLS) estimates that advertising sales agents — a popular position pursued by marketing certificate holders — earned a median salary of $49,680 in 2017.
 This figure was nearly $12,000 more than the median salary in the U.S. in 2017.
-A marketing certificate can also serve as a stepping stone toward an undergraduate degree.
-Many schools allow you to apply credits earned during a certificate program to meet associate or bachelor's degree requirements.
+A marketing certificate can also serve as a steppingstone toward an undergraduate degree.
+Many schools allow you to apply credits earned during a certificate program to meet associate or bachelor’s degree requirements.

-What Are the Best Online Certificate in Marketing Programs?
+The Best Online Certificate in Marketing Programs